What Causes Anal Leakage: What You Need to Know About Rectal Incontinence

 How Common Is Fecal Incontinence?

-Rectal incontinence, also called bowel incontinence or faecal incontinence, is the inability to control one’s bowel movements, causing uncontrollable leakage from the rectum.
+Rectal incontinence, also called bowel incontinence or fecal incontinence, is the inability to control one’s bowel movements, causing uncontrollable leakage from the rectum.
 The inability to control bowel movements can lead to accidental bowel leakage.
 The condition has a range of severity, from occasional stool leakage while passing gas to a complete loss of bowel control.
 The term “accidental bowel leakage” is also used and sometimes preferred.

 The condition is not uncommon.
 Between 1% to 15% of patients have some degree of symptoms.
 It is more common in women than men and older patients than younger ones.
 In a study of 6,000 women over 45, 20% reported an episode at least once yearly, and 9.5% reported an episode at least once monthly.